gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 This feature allows a plugin author to define a component type that is built from Java source and Java libraries.

+## Story: Jar binary is built from input source sets

+Allow multiple Jar binaries to be built from multiple Java source and resource sets, to somewhat approximate the Jars built for Android components.

+- A source set may be input to multiple binaries.
+    - These are not owned by the binary, they are inputs to the binary.
+    - A binary may also own some source sets, these are also implicit inputs to the binary.
+- A binary may be built from multiple input source sets
+- A Jar binary can be built from one or more input Java and resource source sets.
+- Error cases:
+    - Fail at configuration time when there is no language rule available to build the binary from a given input source set.

+### Test cases

+- Given a custom component:
+    - Java Source set `a` and `b`
+    - Resources set `res-a` and `res-b`
+    - Binaries `jar-a` and `jar-b`
+    - Can build binaries with `a`, `b`, `res-a` and `res-b` as inputs, plus a source set owned by the binary.
+        - Only the expected compiled classes and resources end up in each jar.
+- Error cases above.

+### Implementation

+- Changes to `BinarySpec`
+    - Add `ModelMap <LanguageSourceSet> getSources()` and deprecate `getSource()`.
+    - Change implementation of `sources(Action)` to execute the action against the return value of `getSources()`.
+    - Add `Set<LanguagesSourceSet> getInputs()`.
+    - Every source set created in `BinarySpec.sources` should also appear in `BinarySpec.inputs`.
+    - Any source set instance can be added to `BinarySpec.inputs`.
+    - Remove `Set<LanguageSourceSet> getAllSources()`, this is replaced by `getInputs()`.
+- Change component report to report on all inputs for a binary.
+- Change language transforms implementation to fail at configuration time when no rule is available to transform a given input source set for a binary.
+- Change base plugins to add component source sets as inputs to its binaries, rather than owned by the binary.
+- Remove special case for inputs from `DefaultNativeTestSuiteBinarySpec` and reuse general mechanism.

 ## Story: Plugin author defines a custom component built from Java source

-Define a custom component that produces a Jar binary from Java source.
+Define a custom component that produces a Jar binary from Java source and resources.
 When the Jar is built, the compile time dependencies of the source are also built and the source compiled.

 - Allow a `JarBinarySpec` to be added to the binaries container of any component.
 - When `jvm-component` plugin is applied, the Jar binary should be buildable.
     - Fail when no rule is available to define the tasks of any `BinarySpec`.
-- Can wire in one or more input Java and resource source sets.
-    - These are not owned by the binary, they are inputs to the binary.
 - API dependencies should be built before the Java source is compiled.
 - Each Java source set may have different dependencies.
 The compile classpaths for each source set should be isolated from the others.
-    - Fail when there is no language rule available to build the binary from a given source set.
 - Default Java platform and tool-chains are used to build the binary.
 For this story, the Java platform is not configurable for these binaries.
 - Dependency resolution honors the target platform of the consuming custom Jar binary.